 A few weeks ago, in my last article in this series, I wrote about joining Plan International and moving to Tuluá, Colombia as Assistant Field Director in Plan’s office there.
 As I described, Plan was growing and changing very quickly, and the Tuluá Field Office was one of 13 offices that were piloting the changes that the organization was putting in place to handle that growth.
 Because of that, and because of the leadership of the Tuluá Field Director, Monique van’t Hek, and her Colombian staff, it was an exciting place to be.
 I learned a great deal during those years.

-We arrived in Cali in early July, 1987, flying from Los Angeles where we had been quite startled by a minor earthquake that shook LAX while we waited to board our flight to Colombia and our new life.
+We arrived in Cali in early July, 1987, flying from Los Angeles where we had been startled by a minor earthquake that shook LAX while we waited to board our flight to Colombia and our new life.

 Monique had sent one of Plan’s vehicles, an old Toyota Land Cruiser, to pick us up at the Cali airport.
 The Cauca Valley was beautifully lush and green as we drove north, with tall sugar cane growing on the valley floor and high mountain ranges on each side.

 Over the next hour and a half, as we admired the scenery around us along the road, I began to get a bit nervous, for a couple of reasons.
-Despite having lived and worked for two years in Ecuador, just next door, and although I had been tested as fluent in Spanish in the Foreign Service Institute assessment in Quito just the year before, I was not understanding much of what our driver, Fernando, was saying!
-His accent was strange, he was talking too quickly, and much of his vocabulary was new to me.
+Despite having lived and worked for two years in Ecuador, just next door, and although I had been tested as fluent in Spanish (FSI 4+) in the Foreign Service Institute assessment in Quito just the year before, I was not understanding much of what our driver, Fernando Mercado, was saying!
+His accent was strange, he was talking way too quickly, and much of his vocabulary was new to me.
 Also, Fernando’s habit of mixing the formal and familiar forms of the word “you”, even in the same sentence, really confused me: in highland Ecuador, where I had learned Spanish, you used one form, or the other, and never mixed them.
 In fact, at least among men, the moment when you switched from formal (Usted) to informal (tu) was very specific… and usually took place when both parties were inebriated.
 But I had just met Fernando, we weren’t drunk, and he was mixing tu and Usted, willey-nilley.
 So I was having a very hard time understanding what he was saying, even which “you” he was talking about!
-(This kind of informal use of the language was typical in the Valle.)
+(It turned out that this kind of informal use of the language was typical in the Valle.)

 But then we arrived in Tuluá, and checked into the Juan Maria hotel – not before having the “Happy Bar” pointed out to us by Fernando.
 The “Happy Bar” – called “La Happy” as can be seen below, in a photo of the place from our time there – was where much of Tuluá’s political violence, in the 1940’s and 1950’s, had been planned.
 I guess Fernando thought we might have heard of it…

 Tuluá lies in the Cauca Valley, between two of Colombia’s three Andean ranges.
 Just as Plan, in 1987, was an exciting NGO to work in, Tuluá, a large town in the Valle del Cauca Department, was a great place to live.
 The climate was hot but, at 1000 meters above sea level, not too bad, not as humid as on the coast.
 It was a medium-sized town (with some 200,000 inhabitants today, in 2016) so there were markets and an old theatre, even a decent ice-cream shop (Mimo’s).
-And it was only an hour or hour and a half from Cali, Colombia’s third city, so we could go to Cali to shop or see a movie every month or so.
+And it was only an hour or hour and a half from Cali, Colombia’s third city, so we could go to there to shop or see a movie every month or so.
 Beautiful Lake Calima wasn’t too far away, on the road towards Buenaventura, where Plan had another Field Office.

 And Tuluá seemed to be a joyful place, renowned for the quality of its salsa dancing and for the beauty of its women.
 Tulueños knew how to have a good time.
 In many ways, it was not a hardship posting for us…